Jobs & Internships

 Interning With Us

 GPPi runs a small internship program for current students or students between bachelor’s and master’s degrees who are interested in gaining first-hand experience in public policy research and consulting.
 Candidates who already have a graduate degree (a master’s or an equivalent) and are not currently enrolled at a university are not eligible to apply for our internship program.
-Internships are normally based in our Berlin office.
+Internships are normally based in our Berlin office and may last up to a maximum of three months (exceptions apply only if a longer duration is required by the candidate’s university).

 We do our best to match the qualifications and interests of our interns with research, advisory and dialogue projects to which they can contribute the most.
 Whenever we foresee an internship opportunity, we advertise it here: